 Only pack for unseasonably warm/cold weather within reason

 The major exception to this rule is if your trip falls in the winter months.
 Many guests do not realize that Orlando can get “cold.”
-I say “cold” because coming from New England I’ll take the 40s or 50s compared to what our winters are like any day.
-But still, you may assume Florida is warm and you won’t need the winter clothes, but consider that it can be as low as the 40s at night… while riding Expedition Everest… in the front row… with the wind in your face.
+I say “cold” because coming from New England winter in Orlando isn’t quite what I’d call cold, but it’s definitely cooler than you may expect even getting down to to 40s at night.
 Winter in Orlando is much less predictable than summer, and you may want to bring more of a variety of shorts and pants, or layers that you can easily add or take off if it gets warmer or cooler.

 Go easy on the makeup and shoes

 I don’t even want to think about how many shoes I carried back and forth on previous Disney trips that almost always went unworn.
 I bring two or three pairs of shoes with me now, and I really think that’s all you need.
 My park shoes fluctuate between my running sneakers and Sanuk sandals, and I bring a pair of flip flops for the pool and to wear around the hotel room.

 As for makeup, I bring one small makeup bag’s worth of products that could fit in my purse if I wanted it to.
 I cover the basics without bringing anything extra that I really don’t need.
 I do the same basic makeup style for the entire vacation, perhaps with the exception of a night out dancing or at a fancier restaurant, but in this case I’d be able to just up the makeup game with whatever I bring.